Can hypnosis cure dental phobia?

-What are the applications of hypnosis in dentistry?
+What other applications of hypnosis are there in dentistry?

 Some applications of hypnosis in dentistry include controlling a strong gag reflex, treating chronic facial pain, modification of unwanted habits such as teeth grinding, and much more.

-❓ “How can people ensure that a hypnotherapist won’t “mess with their heads” and inadvertently harm them?”.
+We’ve been asked “How can people ensure that a hypnotherapist won’t ‘mess with their heads’ and inadvertently harm them?”.
 The following answer from Mike Gow BDS explains how to find a safe hypnotherapist:

 Even with detailed explanation of qualifications it is difficult to know what’s what.
 There has been some controversy recently as a ‘lay’ organisation hired a room at a London Hospital, and certificates were issued to people with no medical/dental/psychology background stating that they trained in hypnosis at the Hospital!
 How misleading is that to the public!
 Definitely a mine field, and my advice would be stick to a professional who is a member of one of the recognised hypnosis societies.